 Scoliosis treatment such as performing definitive fusion will stunt their growth.
 Growing rod is a good scoliosis treatment option to control such spinal curves till the child is more mature for a final definitive fusion (Figure 1).
 Growing rods need to be lengthened periodically every 6-12 months.
 A modification of this method is the use of SHLLA procedure, where periodic lengthening is not routinely required.
 Another option is the use of VEPTR (vertical expandable prosthetic titanium rib) which has the bony anchors on the rib cage instead of the spine.
 This method is good if the child also has associated developmental issues regarding the lungs and rib cages.

 Minimally Invasive Correction of Scoliosis

-In selected cases of scoliosis where there is only one significant curve to be operated, there is a possibility of using minimally invasive methods to correct the scoliosis.
-This can be done through small incisions with the help of real time x ray images.
+In selected cases of scoliosis where there is only one significant curve to be operated, there is a possibility of using minimally invasive methods to correct scoliosis.
+This can be done through small incisions with the help of real-time x-ray images.

 Correction of Severe Scoliosis

 Correction of severe scoliosis often involves lengthy procedures and may include front and back approaches as well as major bony resection (Figure 2).
 Sometimes, the scoliosis treatment may have to be staged i.e. two surgeries performed 5 to 7 days apart to allow your body to recover somewhat before the next surgery.

 Sometimes, in the intervening period between two surgeries, we may apply traction (pulling force) on your spine in order to get some correction before the second operation.